DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 Total Halloween spending is expected to reach $11.6 billion (€10.6 billion), after last year’s record-setting $12.2 billion (€11.24 billion).

-And Europeans are as much on board the ghost train as their US peers, when it comes to Hallowe'en goodies.
+Europeans are as much on board the ghost train as their US peers when it comes to Halloween goodies.

-According to Statistica, the UK's spend this witching season has a projected estimate of over £775 million (€931 million), a jump from 2022, but a slight drop compared to the high projection of 2023.
+According to Statista, the UK’s spend this witching season has a projected estimate of over £775 million (€931 million) – a jump from 2022, but a slight drop, compared to the high projection of 2023.

 ADVERTISEMENT

-Crunch the numbers further to focus on food items, and we find that in the US, half of shoppers plan to spend $51 or more on sweets and candy, while 59% will spend that amount for food for Halloween, according to an Advantage Outlook Survey.
+Crunch the numbers further, to focus on food items, and we find that in the US, half of shoppers plan to spend $51 or more on sweets and candy, while 59% will spend that amount on food for Halloween, according to an Advantage Outlook survey.

 ADVERTISEMENT

-The company reported it is producing the most candy ever at its Halloween Headquarters in Topeka, Kansas, this year.
+The company reported that it is producing the most candy ever at its Halloween headquarters in Topeka, Kansas, this year.

-But while retailers bank on consumers liberally spending on treats, there is still a cocoa shortage crisis, and price hike, bubbling in the background.
+While retailers bank on consumers liberally spending on treats, there is still a cocoa shortage crisis and price hike bubbling in the background.

-When you consider the fierce competition, enormous consumer appetite, and global popularity, you surely can't begrudge a little overkill when it comes to advertising.
+When you consider the fierce competition, enormous consumer appetite and global popularity, you surely can’t begrudge a little overkill when it comes to advertising – and, let’s face it, there are some brilliant campaigns this year.

 Get the week's top grocery retail news